 One of the worst things about drug addiction is the complete lack of self-control that you have when going through it.
 One minute, you’re feeling high as a kite, and the next you’re in a pit of despair.
 Mood swings were common, arguments even more so.
 During mindful meditation, I forced myself to center my thoughts and kill the back-and-forth that went on in my mind.
 It wasn’t easy, but as time went on and I got farther along in my recovery, I started to see things more clearly and respond more appropriately.
 Gone were the knee-jerk reactions that dominated my life; what replaced them was a renewed sense of perspective.

 5. It Helped Me Sleep

 Sleep is a distant friend when you’re going through recovery.
 Since you can’t use drugs to calm you down, your mind races with anxiety and thoughts of what-if’s, making nighttime even harder than the day.
 When I began practicing mindful meditation, I was able to slow my thoughts down and purposefully direct my attention to resting.
 It didn’t work overnight, but over time, I was able to rewire my brain to see night as a time of sleep and relaxation.
 And because of that, my health and my happiness have improved.

-Mindfulness is a great tool for anyone in recovery from drug or alcohol addiction.
+Mindfulness is a great tool for anyone in recovery from drug or alcohol addiction (read our guide to using mindfulness for addictions).
 It’s also very necessary for many to seek professional addiction treatment from a treatment center.